Tyrn/wei/the-insider-en.typ

      "I  didn't  file  this  complaint," Bemish  said.
 "And, having certain business   ethics  views,   I   consider   it   impossible   to  request   a re-consideration of a completed contract.
 However, I have a question to Mr.
-Shavash - what  was your decision to  cancel the investment auction based on and what was your decision to sell the company for a three times less money, than I offered, based on?"
+Shavash---what  was your decision to  cancel the investment auction based on and what was your decision to sell the company for a three times less money, than I offered, based on?"